-The Research Compliance Program Director (RCPD) is responsible for tracking the metrics below to monitor major elements of quality control and quality improvement which fall to the institution to monitor and measure:
+The Research Compliance Program Director (RCPD) is responsible for tracking the metrics below to monitor major elements of quality control and quality improvement which fall to the institution to monitor and measure the effectiveness of the IRB/HRPP:

-- 1. Number of business days from submission to review for Full, Expedited and Exempt research; - 2.
-Number of protocols reviewed by fiscal year; - 3.
-Level of reviews by category (Full, Expedited, Exempt); - 4.
-Number of applications by college by fiscal year; - 5.
-Number of Unanticipated Events/Protocol Deviations and instances of non-compliance.
+- 1. Number of days business from submission to review for Full, Expedited and Exempt research; - 2.
+Number of protocols review by fiscal year; - 3.
+Level of reviews by category (Full, Expedited, Exempt); and - 4.
+Number of applications by college by fiscal year.

 IV.
 IRB Membership

-Number Effective Date: Page
+Effective Date: Supersession: Page SOP# 4

-SOP# 4 7/30/2015 1 of 2
+7/30/2015 1/30/2015 1 of 2